Jeff’s Finest Jerky, Tender & Delicious In 14 Flavors - The Nibble Webzine Of Food Adventures Jeff's Finest Jerky In 14 Flavors & The History Of Jerky

 •

-JEFF’S FAMOUS JERKY VARIETIES
+JEFF’S FINEST JERKY VARIETIES

 Jeff’s makes a variety of delicious, tender jerky varieties.
 You can buy individual packages or a build-your-own box.